Header

 Doctoral students can apply for subsidies to cover the costs of copy editing and translation of texts that are not written in their native language and are central for the academic qualification.

-• Statement of Justification: The application must clearly explain why the requested service is essential for the applicant’s doctoral thesis or scholarly article.
+• The application must clearly explain why the service is essential for the doctoral thesis or scholarly article.

-Important: The receipt or quote must demonstrate that the provider of the subsidised service is able to meet statutory tax and social security contribution obligations (e.g. by including a valid UID number for Switzerland and the EU, or a TIN for the USA).
+• Confirmation that the provider meets statutory tax and social security obligations (e.g. valid UID for Switzerland/EU or TIN for the USA)